Denisovan: Modern humans

 A 2025 study of ancient and modern genomes from Eurasia traced the historical route of Denisovan admixture throughout Northern and Western Eurasia.
-It found that the highest amount of Denisovan admixture was in the 40,000 year old Tianyuan man from northeast China, the first example of the Ancestral East Asian population.
-The individuals from Sungir in Russia from 34,000 years ago also had Denisovan admixture.
+It found that the highest Denisovan admixture was in the 40,000-year-old Tianyuan man from northeast China, the first example of the Ancestral East Asian population.
+The individuals from Sungir in Russia, dating to 34,000 years ago, also had Denisovan admixture.
 Tianyuan man contributed Denisovan DNA segments to the individual from Salkhit in Eastern Siberia, and later to the Ancient North Eurasians such as the Mal'ta boy from 24,000 years ago.
 The Ancient North Eurasians then became the ancestors of the Eastern hunter-gatherers who passed their Denisovan ancestry to the later Proto-Indo-European Yamnaya culture.
-Therefore, present day Europeans and Near Easterners also have Denisovan ancestry.

-However, the study found that the Jōmon people of ancient Japan were had much less Denisovan ancestry than all other East Asians.
+Therefore, present-day Europeans and Near Easterners also have Denisovan ancestry.
+However, the study found that the Jōmon people of ancient Japan had much less Denisovan ancestry than all other East Asians.